telvarost/BetaLAN-StationAPI/README.md

   * Most likely it crashed due to a mod incompatibility
 * Sometimes the client will crash when it joins the world, this seems to be a common bug even when joining normal servers
   * Simply close the client, relaunch, and try again usually it goes away when trying to join a server the second time
+* In v1.1.0 and above a backup world zip file is created on server launch.
+  * The backup file's name begins with an underscore and ends with `.zip`
+  * The backup file is recreated everytime the server is launched using the current world files for the save

 ## Installation using Prism Launcher